dynaconf/dynaconf/CONTRIBUTING.md

 ### Run integration tests

 * "make all" do not run integration tests for Redis and Vault.
-* If you want to run integration tests, make sure you have docker installed
+* If you want to run integration tests, make sure you have docker and docker-compose installed.

 ```bash